NileshPandit2601/P2-Attendance-Management-System-using-Face-Recognition/README.md

-# P2-Attendance-Management-System-using-Face-Recognition
-Here's a suggested **README.md** file for your GitHub project.
-This file should provide a clear overview of your Face Recognition-based Attendance Management System and how others can set it up and use it.

----

-# Face Recognition-based Attendance Management System

 ## Overview

 This project is a **Face Recognition-based Attendance Management System** that automates the process of recording student attendance.
 It leverages **Viola-Jones for face detection** and **Local Binary Patterns (LBP) for face recognition** to identify and mark the attendance of students based on their facial features.